-Being the Cosrx fan I am, I was excited to try their new Cosrx Vitamin E Vitalizing Sunscreen SPF 50+, so I jumped ahead and ordered it from Amazon.
+As a COSRX fan, I was excited to try their new COSRX Vitamin E Vitalizing Sunscreen SPF 50+, so I ordered it from Amazon*.

 There were no reviews online, and the price point was steep, but I said: Hey, somebody’s gotta try this!

-Where to buy the Cosrx Vitamin E Vitalizing Sunscreen?
+Where can you buy the COSRX Vitamin E Vitalizing Sunscreen?

 The price ranges roughly from 13$ to 30$, 36$ per mL.

-Unlike most Korean sunscreens, Cosrx Vitamin E Vitalizing Sunscreen is FDA-approved, so you can also find it on Amazon*.
+Unlike some Korean sunscreens, COSRX Vitamin E Vitalizing Sunscreen is FDA-approved, so you can also find it on Amazon*.

-This is what I like about Cosrx!
+This is what I like about COSRX!
 Simple and to the point.
-One extra piece of information is that Cosrx is a customer-represented brand, not celebrity-endorsed.
+Also, COSRX is a customer-represented brand, not celebrity-endorsed.

 Clinically-proven sunscreen blocks UV rays to the most substantial degree, formulated with vitamin E and antioxidant protection.